 These are the two books I use for making nesting boxes.
 Both have plans for a variety of bird species in the United States and Canada.
 They each contain helpful information about each species and recommendations for where to place the nesting boxes so they are both safe and attractive for the birds.

-Easy Birdhouses & Feeders | Simple Projects to Attract & Retain the Birds You Want | Bird Watcher’s Digest
+- Easy Birdhouses & Feeders: Simple Projects to Attract & Retain the Birds You Want (Birdwatcher’s Digest)

-Audubon Birdhouse Book | Building, Placing, and Maintaining Great Homes for Great Birds
+- Audubon Birdhouse Book, Revised and Updated: Building, Placing, and Maintaining Great Homes for Great Birds

-Backyard Bird Cam
+Backyard Bird Wildlife Camera

 I hope you’ll try making a nesting box.
 It is a lot of fun to watch as birds select one as their home, fill it with nesting material, and raise their young.
 I have boxes for wrens and chickadees, and they are busy from spring to fall.